 Your air conditioner works the hardest and uses the most amount of energy when it is actively cooling air.
 So, if you come home from work, having turned your AC off when you left, and you want to cool your home down from 78 to 70 degrees, it is going to take quite a while and quite a bit of energy to condition your home’s air back to the set temperature and to remove the humidity from the air.

-Counter that with leaving your AC running during the day while you are gone.
+Counter that by leaving your AC running during the day while you are gone.
 While it will have to work throughout the day to maintain the set temperature, these will be smaller, less energy-consuming increments to keep the temperature consistent.
 Running throughout the day also keeps the humidity more stable, leaving less chance for mold or mildew damage to occur as a result of rampant and fluctuating humidity.

 Now, just because running your air conditioner the majority of the day may be the most energy-efficient way doesn’t mean you should just be blowing it full blast.
-There are smart ways to approach this method that will help maximize your energy efficiency and, more importantly, saving you the most money.
+There are smart ways to approach this method that will help maximize your energy efficiency and, more importantly, save you the most money.